yardnsm/.config/README.md

 ./install.sh
 ```

-Follow the instruction on the screen, and you good to go.
+Follow the instruction on the screen, and you are good to go.

 ![installer](https://raw.githubusercontent.com/YardNsm/dotfiles/master/_misc/media/install.png)